#1 Killer of the Honey Bee

 W R O N G

-To keep your bees alive and healthy, you have to be committed to becoming the expert in your own beeyard on varroa mite biology.
-You need to study the varroa mite to understand the methods used to find it, how to control it, and apply that knowledge to care-taking and managing your colonies.
-There is a standard level of animal husbandry involved with keeping bees.
+Of all things about bees, of anything and everything, the Varroa Mite is your number one, must-know.
+To keep your bees alive and healthy, you have to be committed to becoming the expert in your own beeyard on varroa mite biology and its impact on the health of your beehives.
+You need to study the varroa mite to understand the methods used to find it, how to control it, and how to apply that knowledge to best manage the health of your colonies.
+There is a standard level of knowledge and animal husbandry involved with keeping bees.
 Knowing about the varroa mite is one of those mandatory requirements.
 If you do not know anything about mites, or are not doing what you can to learn everything about them, or you are not being diligent about controlling them ... then please do not try to keep bees.
 To overlook the importance of this may be considered irresponsible.
 If not for bees being an insect, ignoring the mite may perhaps even be called cruel - as you will see below.

 As a start to learning about the varroa mite; let us begin by describing a simple picture of this parasite to put things in perspective.
 Comparing a varroa mite on a honeybee to a person: On a person`s body it would be a short-legged compact spider-like creature the size of a dinner plate clamped onto the right side of the persons belly with its head and pincers tightly wedged under the persons ribcage.
 Try it.
 Go get a plate from the cupboard.
 Set it against your side and press the edge of it up under your rib cage under your right arm.
 When it starts to hurt, press it up just a bit further, and hold it there.
 Now envision that as it feeds, this creature is injecting small amounts of digestive fluid into the person.
 This fluid is slowly dissolving tissues and the creature proceeds to suck out that persons liquified liver bit.. by.. bit.. by.. bit.
 What effect do you think that will have on that persons health, vitality, and lifespan?
 Could it get any worse?
 Well yes actually!
 Now imagine that this parasite first attaches itself to an infant in the womb, is feeding on that baby throughout gestation, and remains on that baby-child-person for most of their lifetime.
 You now have a deformed, chronically sick person not capable of functioning normally nor able to contribute to the needs of the community.
 Later this creature detaches just before that person is about to die, and quickly hitches a ride on the back of the next person walking by.
 While riding around it is seeking the next womb to get into to start the cycle again.
 This is the horror that the honeybee is experiencing with the varroa destructor mite.
 If you knew a parasite like that could be on your dog or horse, or your neighbours kid, what would you do?
 Would you go looking for it?
 Would you turn a blind eye?
 Do nothing?
 Leave the mangy thing out in the yard or at the other end of the pasture?
 Or, do you put your greatest efforts into doing your absolute best to help detect it and get rid of it?

 So, take the mite seriously and make studying and understanding the varroa mite your highest priority above all other things as a beekeeper.
 Then ensure you are doing your part to help your bees to control it.
-Do that well and you are well over 80% of the way towards having healthy colonies year after year.
-Yes, you will still lose some colonies to any one of many other things out there that are trying to kill the honeybee.
-But if you are in tune with the health condition of your colonies and the mite levels are kept under control those other losses are miniscule in comparison.
+Do that well and you are easilly over 90% of the way towards having healthy colonies year after year.
+Yes, you will still lose some colonies to any many other things out there that are trying to kill the honeybee.
+But if you are in tune with the health condition of your colonies and the mite levels are kept under control those other losses will be miniscule in comparison.

-No, you are not special.
-No, your bees are not special.
-No, your hive configuration is not special.
-No, your natural small cell foundation is not special.
-No, you do not have a special bee habitat where your hive is.
+NO, you are not special.
+NO, your bees are not special.
+NO, your hive configuration is not special.
+NO, your natural small cell foundation is not special.
+NO, you do not have a special bee habitat where your hive is.
 I am sorry to burst your bubbles.
 If you have bees you have mites and they are chewing on your bees.
-There is no denying it.
-That is undisputable.
-The only variables up for debate are how many are in there at the time that samples are taken and counted, how well you as the beekeeper are controlling them, and how well the bees are coping with the infestation level that is present.
+The only variables up for debate are how many are in there, how well you as the beekeeper are controlling them, and how well the bees are coping with the infestation level that is present.
 Unfortunately, the mite cannot be completely eradicated with current knowledge and methods.
 At this point in time there is no cure, no silver bullet --YET.
 However, with education and the tools we do have, the size of the mite populations can be reduced and controlled to levels low enough that the bees can thrive.

-The varroa destructor mite is a worldwide problem threatening the worldwide bee populations.
+The varroa destructor mite is a worldwide problem that constantly threatens the worldwide bee populations.
 There are highly specialized research teams and innovative beekeepers around the world who are dedicated to finding practical solutions that help in the fight against the mite to Save the Bees.
 With their efforts the knowledge and the tools available to beekeepers continue to evolve.
 The Beekeepers who educate themselves, stay up to date on new findings, and actively control the mites in their apiaries have the highest successes of thriving healthy colonies year after year.
 Those are the people who are saving the bees.
-Those successful beekeepers are also protecting their neighbors beehives by being consistent at applying knowledgeable and responsible honeybee husbandry.
+Those successful beekeepers are also protecting their neighbors beehives by consistently applying the knowledge and responsible honeybee husbandry.
 For the sake of your bees, and your neighbours bees, and your neighbours neighbours bees, and the feral colonies --- Your roll in saving the bees is to continuously strive to be one of those educated and responsible beekeepers in your community.

 Watching Dr. Samuel Ramsey`s presentation is a great place to go next for the varroa mite biology lesson.